sickozell/SickoCV/README.md

 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

 **Polyphonic Outs**
-When this option is enabled the outs reflects v/oct input polyphony.
+When this option is enabled the outs reflect v/oct input polyphony.
 Otherwise polyphonic outputs are mixed in one monophonic out.

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.